cfchris/cfc_loader/README.md

 I looked into the slowness and here are _a few_ of the issues that I found (and some solutions)

-1. creating components from scratch in CF is slow (on the scale of thousands)
+1. creating components (we're talking thousands) from scratch in CF is slow
    1. make one component and `Duplicate()` it as needed
    2. cache the templates if possible
 2. using `GetMetaData()` repeatedly is expensive